WP-a2z/woocommerce/readme.txt

 == Changelog ==

+= 3.9.2 - 2020-02-13 =

+* Security - Show a notice when a logged-in customer pays for a guest order.
+* Security - Disallow links in coupon error messages.
+* Fix - Restored the default behavior of the "Shipping destination" option. #25571

 = 3.9.1 - 2020-01-28 =

 * Tweak - Trim whitespaces and strip slashes from MaxMind License Key.